The Sunset Marquis Hotel and the 1990s – Billy Bob Thornton Moves In

 No one says it better than the Sunset Marquis’s self-proclaimed “mayor,” Billy Bob Thorton: “This place embodies the days of The Sunset Strip and Hollywood and Rock and Roll all rolled into one, where you have a community of artists.
 The times we had in the Whiskey Bar felt historic.
 It was everything you’d ever dreamed of, like they built this place specifically so if you wanted to live the life you read about in books, this is where you come and do it” (119).

-Matt Damon, Penelope Cruz, Mark Wahlberg, Vince Vaugh, ZZ Top’s Dusty Hill, and Billy Gibbons all frequented The Whiskey.
+Matt Damon, Penelope Cruz, Mark Wahlberg, Vince Vaughn, and ZZ Top’s Dusty Hill and Billy Gibbons all frequented The Whiskey.
 Thornton continued, “There was a reverence.
 There was a respect for each other.
-Any pictures you have here that might be sketchy are ones you did yourself”.
+Any pictures you have here that might be sketchy are ones you did yourself.”

 In 1995, Billy Bob Thornton moved into Suite 134 and made the Sunset Marquis his “very protected” home.
-He first lived with Laura Dern and later with Angelina Jolie at the hotel, a time he described as, “My heyday of living a Rock and Roll lifestyle was about ’95 through 2002, 2003, because that’s when I did ‘Bad Santa.’
-That was my ‘lost weekend,’ but it was way longer than a weekend”.
+He first lived with Laura Dern and later with Angelina Jolie at the hotel.
+Of this time period, Thornton said, “My heyday of living a Rock and Roll lifestyle was about ’95 through 2002, 2003, because that’s when I did ‘Bad Santa.’
+That was my ‘lost weekend,’ but it was way longer than a weekend.”

 The Walls of Villa 2

-Green Day was kicked out the hotel three times (thrice more than the Beastie Boys!) in the 90s.
-First, it was for furniture thrown out the window; second, hair dye turned the carpet green, which inspired a host of potted plants to be moved indoors to make an interior jungle in one of the rooms; and finally, a box of bubble bath was unleashed in the hot tub, suffocating the surrounding gardens in soapy orbs.
+Green Day was kicked out of the hotel three times (thrice more than the Beastie Boys!) in the ’90s.
+First, furniture was thrown out the window.
+Second, hair dye was spilled, turning the carpet green and inspiring the band to move a host of potted plants indoors to make an interior jungle in one of the rooms.
+Finally, a box of bubble bath was unleashed in the hot tub, suffocating the surrounding gardens in soapy orbs.

 NightBird Recording Studio

-The final addition of the 90s was the NightBird Recording Studio.
-Musician and film composer, Jed Leiber, had the habit of writing and playing with Jeff Beck in a tiny space next to the laundry room in the garage.
-The noise was waking and disturbing guests who complained, so Leiber spotted a solution: a subterranean studio to be offered as a new amenity for the Sunset Marquis’s musical clientele, which would also serve, most importantly, as his personal studio.
+The final addition of the ’90s was the NightBird Recording Studio.
+Musician and film composer Jed Leiber had the habit of writing and playing with Jeff Beck in a tiny space next to the laundry room in the garage.
+The noise was waking and disturbing guests, so Leiber created a solution: a subterranean studio to be offered as a new amenity for the Sunset Marquis’s musical clientele, which would also serve, most importantly, as his personal studio.

-Before iTunes and iPods encroached on the music industry, the 90s continued to sing and strum at the Sunset Marquis, a happy summer camp for musicians new, old, and the ones with families.
-A final 90s moment to visualize: songwriter Diane Warren playing “I Don’t Want to Miss a Thing” for the first time on the grand piano in Villa 2 for Steven Tyler.
+Throughout the ’90s – and before iTunes and iPods encroached on the music industry – legends continued to sing and strum at the Sunset Marquis, a happy summer camp for musicians new, old, and married.
+A final ’90s moment to visualize: songwriter Diane Warren playing “I Don’t Want to Miss a Thing” for the first time on the grand piano in Villa 2 for Steven Tyler.

-That wraps up the 1990’s and the Sunset Marquis‘ role as the perpetual host of international music legends.
+That wraps up the 1990s and the Sunset Marquis‘s role as the perpetual host of international music icons.
 Check it out.
-This isn’t just history…it’s happening now!
+This isn’t just history.
+It’s happening now!